-When it comes to fixing and flipping real estate, there is no shortage of mistakes that can be made along the way.
+When it comes to fixing and flipping real estate, there is no shortage of things that can go wrong.
 Compared to other types of real estate deals, fix-and-flip properties offer some of the largest returns but also come with some of the biggest risks.
 Too often, investors make errors in judgment that cost them thousands or even tens of thousands of dollars.
 Here are some common pitfalls to avoid if you want to improve your return.

 - Failing to Conduct Thorough Due Diligence